alex-kas/nec_terrain/README.md

-# nec_terrain
-Exploiting NEC Terrain mobile
+# Exploiting NEC Terrain mobile

-.

-.

-.

-Introduction and terroot
+# Introduction and terroot

 The pre-story can be found in http://forum.xda-developers.com/showthread.php?t=2515602 and many useful scripts, links and the most important the rooting app can be found in https://github.com/x29a/nec_terrain_root.